pdebuyl-lab/RMPCDMD/doc/index.rst

     About RMPCDMD
     =============

-:Authors: Pierre de Buyl, Peter Colberg, Laurens Deprez
+:Authors: Pierre de Buyl, Peter Colberg, Laurens Deprez, Mu-Jie Huang
 :License: BSD

 RMPCDMD is a software for the simulation of colloids via Molecular Dynamics,